About Cool Pilates

 When he’s not teaching Pilates Andy uses the Studio to practise his other passions, dancing Argentine Tango or rehearsing with his trad jazz ensemble Syncopated Rhythm (trumpet, trombone).

-Prior to qualifying as a Pilates Instructor, Rachel enjoyed a rewarding 18-year career dancing with the Atlanta Ballet in the USA (1987-1992) and later as a Principal Dancer with the Birmingham Royal Ballet (1992-2005).
+Before qualifying as a Pilates Instructor, Rachel enjoyed a rewarding 18-year career dancing with the Atlanta Ballet (1987-1992) and as a Principal Dancer with the Birmingham Royal Ballet (1992-2005).

 Throughout her career Rachel incorporated Pilates into her daily routine under the guidance of Jennifer Bintley.
 It was while training in Birmingham Royal Ballet’s renowned Jerwood Centre, developed by leading Sports and Dance Consultant Physiotherapist, Sharon Morrison, that Rachel became inspired to pursue a career as a Pilates instructor.

-Rachel has an MA from the University of Birmingham based on research into Osteoporosis and other health related issues in female ballet dancers and athletes.
-She has also been a key speaker at the Dance UK Royal Society of Medicine conference and Birmingham University’s Symposium on the Psychology of Dance, where she shared her knowledge and experience on the Female Athlete Triad and Osteoporosis.
+Rachel has an MA from the University of Birmingham based on research in osteoporosis and other health related issues in female ballet dancers and athletes.
+She has been a key speaker at the Dance UK Royal Society of Medicine conference and Birmingham University’s Symposium on the Psychology of Dance, where she shared her knowledge and experience on the Female Athlete Triad and Osteoporosis.

 Darren began his Pilates journey in 2013 whilst training to be a Personal Trainer.
 The teacher suggested that he try Pilates so he started taking a mat class at a local studio.
 This inspired him to enrol in a Pilates mat course with Body Control Pilates and after numerous hours of practise and supervised teaching became a qualified teacher.
 He then embarked on a year-long apprenticeship with Andy Adamson at Cool Pilates, where he first discovered the Classical Pilates method, learning Pilates as a system of exercises using all the studio apparatus, not just mat work.
 After this he completed a comprehensive training program with world renowned Pilates teacher Kirk Smith at the Classical Pilates Centre in Bollington, deepening his knowledge of the Pilates system.